TU-DO-Makerspace/DEPRECATED_TU-DO-Dimmer/README.md

 Bottom wires only (bottom view)
 ![](Wires-Only-Bottom-Layer-Bottom.png)

-### Compiling and flashing the firmware
+### Configuring, Compiling and flashing the firmware

 The following Arduino Libraries are required for the firmware:

 - [NeoPixelBus](https://github.com/adafruit/Adafruit_NeoPixel)
 - [Paul Stoffregen's encoder library](https://github.com/PaulStoffregen/Encoder)

 The firmware has been written using the [Platformio IDE](https://platformio.org/platformio-ide) and can be easily imported from the Platformio home menu.
-Once the project has been imported and all libraries have been downloaded, simply connect to the Arduino and click the upload button.

 Alternatively, the source code can be imported into the Arduino IDE.
 In order to import the project into the Arduino IDE, rename the `src/` directory to `main/` and rename `main.cpp` to `main.ino`.
-In the Arduino IDE go to `File > Open` and import the `main.ino` file.
-Finally, select the correct board and upload the sketch.
+In the Arduino IDE go to `File > Open` and import the `main.ino` file and set the Arduino Nano as the target device.

+Before compiling and uploading the firmware, ensure the the firmware parameters in the [config.h](src/config.h) file are configured to your hardware setup (ex. number of LEDs/Pixels on the RGB strip).

 ## Usage